 The course will also provide UCDC students a place to share internship experiences, fostering a sense of community and support for experiential learning.
-And perhaps most importantly, students should emerge enthused by -- and committed to -- following policy and politics.
+And perhaps most importantly, students should emerge enthused by -- and committed to -- following policy, politics, and the future of communications.